-- Two way Binding & ngModel in Angular
+- Two-way Binding & ngModel in Angular

 - Adding Child Component in Angular

 The ngClass Directive is an Angular Attribute Directive, which allows us to add or remove CSS classes to an HTML element.
 The ngStyle directive allows you to modify the style of an HTML element using the expression.
-Using the ngStyle you can dynamically change the style of your HTML element.
+Using the ngStyle, you can dynamically change the style of your HTML element.

 Component Life Cycle Hook

 The life cycle hooks are the methods that angular invokes on directives and components as it creates, changes, and destroys them.
-Using life-cycle hooks we can fine-tune the behavior of our components during creation, update, and destruction.
+Using life-cycle hooks, we can fine-tune the behavior of our components during creation, update, and destruction.

 The data entry forms can be very simple to very complex.
-The Forms contain large no of input fields, a variety of fields like Text boxes, Dates, Numbers, Emails, Password, Check Boxes, Option boxes, etc. These fields can Span multiple tabs or multiple pages.
+The Forms contain a large no of input fields, a variety of fields like Text boxes, Dates, Numbers, Emails, Passwords, Check Boxes, Option boxes, etc. These fields can Span multiple tabs or multiple pages.
 Forms may also contain complex validation logic interdependent on multiple fields.

 - Angular Forms Tutorial: Fundamental & Concepts

-- Template Driven Forms in Angular
+- Template-Driven Forms in Angular

 - Set Value in Template Driven forms in Angular